rchui/laminar/source/advanced/hooks.rst

     Retry hooks are invoked on the ``Flow`` scheduler.

-Submit Hooks
+Submission Hooks
 --------------

-Submit hooks run just prior to a ``Layer`` being submitted for execution.
+Submission hooks run just prior to a ``Layer`` being submitted for execution.
 This is useful for situations where the ``Layer`` needs to be configured in a certain way.

-For example, the submit hooks can be used to dynamically adjust resource allocation for a ``Layer``.
+For example, the submission hooks can be used to dynamically adjust resource allocation for a ``Layer``.

 .. code:: python